ocramz/sparse-linear-algebra/README.md

 This is also an experiment in principled scientific programming :

-* set the stage by declaring typeclasses and some useful generic operations (metric vector spaces, i.e. finite-dimensional spaces equipped with an inner product that induces a distance function),
+* set the stage by declaring typeclasses and some useful generic operations (normed linear vector spaces, i.e. finite-dimensional spaces equipped with an inner product that induces a distance function),

-* define appropriate data structures, and how they relates to those properties (sparse vectors and matrices, defined internally via `Data.IntMap`).
+* define appropriate data structures, and how they relates to those properties (sparse vectors and matrices, defined internally via `Data.IntMap`, are made instances of the VectorSpace and AdditiveGroup classes respectively).
 This allows to decouple the algorithms from the actual implementation of the backend,

 * implement the algorithms, following 1:1 the textbook [1]